 Natori follows all of these principles to create a delightful browsing experience for buyers:

 Then you can spice it up with some extra features — countdown timers, video or AR demos, check-in-store option, back-in-stoke alerts and more.

-Don't treat an “About” page as an afterthought, especially if you're in B2B ecommerce.
-Because 52% of business buyers say one of the first things they want to see on the vendor website is the “About Us” page.
+Don't treat an About Us page as an afterthought, especially if you're in B2B ecommerce — 52% of business buyers say one of the first things they want to see on the vendor website is the About Us page.

 There are many ways to craft an attractive "About Us" page for an ecommerce company:

-To create a great on-site search experience:
+To create an excellent on-site search experience:

 Ask the shopper to provide the basic information first (email/pass) or even log in with one of their social accounts.
-Every extra step during registration increases the chances of churn.
-Request shipping and billing details after the registration is complete.
-Offer users an option to save and re-use their details in an address book — for everyone’s convenience.
+Remember, every extra step during registration increases the chances of churn.
+Wait to request shipping and billing details until after the registration is complete.
+Offer users an option to save and re-use their information in an address book — for everyone’s convenience.